-More research is needed before stem cells can become a standard treatment for OA.
+More research is needed before stem cells can become a standard treatment for osteoarthritis.
 Researchers are studying stem cells to find out:

-Most stem cells used for the experimental treatment of OA are adult MSCs.
-Researchers can easily collect them from fat or bone marrow.
+Most stem cells used for experimental osteoarthritis treatment are adult MSCs.
+Researchers can easily collect them from a person's fat or bone marrow.

-MSCs are able to turn into cartilage, bone, muscle, tendon, ligaments, or fat, depending on the type of tissue that surrounds them.
-This is why researchers are studying MSCs in stem cell treatments for OA.
+MSCs are being studied because they can turn into cartilage, bone, muscle, tendon, ligaments, or fat, depending on the type of tissue that surrounds them.

 Research shows that MSCs release anti-inflammatory factors that help heal and lessen pain.
 When they are injected into a joint, some studies show they may help relieve pain, swelling, and loss of movement.

-Stem cells can also be used to make an artificial tissue in a lab through a process called tissue engineering.
-This lab-made tissue can then be put into a joint to help rebuild (repair) damaged bone, ligaments, and cartilage.
+Stem cells can also be used to make an artificial tissue in a laboratory.
+This lab-made tissue can then be put into a joint to help repair damaged bone, ligaments, and cartilage.

-Some stem cell treatments use stem cells donated from other people’s tissues (called allogeneic MSCs).
-There are possible risks when donor stem cells are used.
-These risks include:
+Some stem cell treatments use stem cells donated from other people’s tissues.
+The possible risks of using donor sterm cells include:

-If you decide to have a stem cell treatment for OA, you will need to have follow-up to watch for unwanted side effects.
+If you decide to have a stem cell treatment for osteoarthritis, you will need follow-up to watch for unwanted side effects.

-If you’re thinking about having a stem cell treatment for OA outside of Alberta, it’s important to know that:
+If you’re thinking about having stem cell treatment for osteoarthritis outside of Alberta, here is what you need to know:

-Please be aware there are treatments called “regenerative therapies” that are sometimes called stem cell treatments.
-But these treatments don’t use stem cells.
-These include platelet rich plasma (PRP) treatments.
-It’s more correct to call this type of treatment a “cell therapy” since it uses a type of blood cell called a platelet.
+Treatments called “regenerative therapies” are sometimes called stem cell treatments.
+But these treatments, including platelet rich plasma (PRP). don't use stem cells.
+It’s more correct to call this type of treatment a “cell therapy,” because it uses a type of blood cell called a platelet.

 Author: Bone and Joint Health Strategic Clinical Network, Alberta Health Services